zealotwithcharge/hw_03/README.md

 Page1 is the starting page and page2 is the ending page.\
 Page1 is set to 1 at default and page2 is set to 5 at default.\
 csv lets you choose whether you want to save the data as a .csv file or a .json file.\
-simply having the csv argument will set it so that the data is saved as a .csv file.\
+Simply having the csv argument will set it so that the data is saved as a .csv file.\
+Otherwise, the data will be saved as a .json file.\
 \
 The three .json files in this repository were generated with the following commands:
 ```